Unleashing Adventure: Trail Running with Your Dog

 Hydration strategies on the trail

 Hydration is crucial for your dog's well-being during trail running.
 Carry an adequate supply of water for both you and your dog, taking into account the duration and intensity of the run, ambient temperature, and your dog's size and breed.
 Offer water to your dog during rest breaks and ensure they have regular opportunities to drink.
-Cooling accessories, such as a portable dog water bottle or bowl, can make carrying and providing water more convenient.
+Cooling accessories, such as a portable dog water bottle or collapsible bowl, can make carrying and providing water more convenient.
 Monitor your dog's hydration by observing their energy levels, skin elasticity, and the color of their gums.

 Recognizing signs of dehydration or overheating